 Scholle Law Provides Wrongful Death Case Evaluation at no Charge

 CONTACT SCHOLLE LAW FOR A FREE CONSULTATION WITH A WRONGFUL DEATH ATTORNEY toll–free at 866-972-5287 or 770-717-5100.

 We are here to lift the burden from families dealing with a wrongful death and enable clients to grieve and recover.
 We offer free wrongful death case consultations and evaluations for families and there is no obligation.
 To begin the evaluation process send the firm a message online or call us.

 Our skill and experience, our dedication and compassion, sets us apart in representing families dealing with wrongful death.
 Unlike other personal injury law firms, we work closely with our clients in all our matters and communicate with them on a regular basis.
 This is particularly important in wrongful death cases in which families are coping with the loss of a loved one or loved ones.
-Our wrongful death lawyers in Duluth have the advantage of a background in probate and estate administration, which enables us to guide families through that process in coordination with executors and / or personal representatives.
+Our wrongful death lawyers in Atlanta have the advantage of a background in probate and estate administration, which enables us to guide families through that process in coordination with executors and / or personal representatives.
 This too sets Scholle Law apart from other firms.